docker-hy/docker-hy.github.io/pages/part1/part1.md

  - `RUN` will execute a command with `/bin/sh -c` prefix - Because of `WORKDIR` this is essentially the same as `RUN touch /mydir/hello.txt`

- - `COPY` adds a local file to the second argument.
+ - `COPY` copies an existing local file to the second argument (in our case it copies to our image current directory which is /mydir).
 It's preferred to use `COPY` instead of `ADD` when you are just adding files (ADD has all kinds of magic behaviour attached to it)

  - `CMD` is the command that will be executed when using `docker run`